alimy/gogs-upgrade/Readme.md

 [git@linux gogs]$ make help
-    help		- Print help infomation about this install		- Install gogs from source build update		- Update gogs to new version but not dependents upgrade		- Upgrade gogs to new version include update dependents serve		- Serve gogs to test
+    help		- Print help infomation about this install		- Install gogs from source build feature     - Test a feature of gogs from source build update		- Update gogs to new version but not dependents upgrade		- Upgrade gogs to new version include update dependents serve		- Serve gogs to test